 3. Link Description, what appears below your Main Headline

-In the afternoon, I hopped on a Google Hangout to catch up with my friend Steve.
+In the afternoon, I hopped on Google Hangout to catch up with my friend Steve.
 There are only a few people in my life who match my level of enthusiasm for all things social media, technology, and creativity, and he is one of them.
-In addition to geeking out over Gary Vee‘s latest article, and picking apart the state of Facebook, we use these chats to share what we’ve been up to, and what we’re dreaming up.
+In addition to geeking out over Gary Vee‘s latest article and picking apart the state of Facebook, we use these chats to share what we’ve been up to and what we’re dreaming up.
 I’m so grateful for friends who simultaneously challenge and support me.

 Tuesday, July 25

 One of the biggest perks of being an entrepreneur is the opportunity to take the morning off without having to ask permission.
-Also, to spend time with out of town visitors!
-On this Tuesday morning, I got to do both, as I headed to the airport to pick up Mr. MHD’s brother who would be visiting us for the week.
+Also, to spend time with out-of-town visitors!
+On this Tuesday morning, I got to do both as I headed to the airport to pick up Mr. MHD’s brother, who would be visiting us for the week.

 After a quick stop at Chick-Fil-A, I left my brother-in-law to relax and scurried up to my office to do a quick email inbox check and jot down some notes before logging onto a Skype call with my Mastermind partners, Lauren and Kalyn.

 The three of us chat every other week, and each meeting gives me just enough energy and inspiration to last until the next!
-Typically, we each share what we’ve been up to, and ask questions, or for advice.
+Typically, we each share what we’ve been up to and ask questions or for advice.
 In this meeting, I shared how I was struggling to figure out how to connect with influencers for the Enchanting Mondays Library.

 In addition to our usual discussions, we also had the opportunity to plan our next in-person meet-up.
 I’m counting down the days!